AnSq/IRCR_Info_Bot/README.md

 Run with `python IRCR_Info_Bot.py [options]`.

-Settings are stored in `config.py`.
+Settings are stored in [`config.py`](https://github.com/AnSq/IRCR_Info_Bot/blob/master/config.py).
+Descriptions of each setting can be found in the comments of that file.

 The environment variables `IRCR_USERNAME` and `IRCR_PASSWORD` are used to log in.